ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

 Meteor began as an opinionated fullstack framework, but the community has expanded its flexibility.
 Don't want Mongo?
 Consider using [PostgreSQL](https://github.com/numtel/meteor-pg) or [Redis](https://github.com/meteor/redis-livedata).
 Now the frontend is flexing as well.
 Community built alternatives to Mongo's native Blaze are starting to gain some weight, notably [Angular-Meteor](hhttp://angular-meteor.com/) & [React-Meteor](https://github.com/reactjs/react-meteor).

 But before you start flirting with an alternative to Blaze, you probably want to see a comparison; we'll take into account both **performance** & **coding style**.
 You can draw your own conclusions about the most elegant or powerful approach.
-I'll even throw in Angular2-Meteor as a bonus: it's not really a thing yet, but somehow it already works.
+We'll compare:

+* Blaze + Meteor
+* React-Meteor
+* Angular-Meteor
+* Angular2 + Meteor

 ## Performance Setup

 ##### Measure

-Performance was measured using the [cpu profile](https://developer.chrome.com/devtools/docs/cpu-profiling) in Chrome Dev Tools.
-Basically I followed these steps:

-* reloaded the page
-* chrome dev tools -> profile -> cpu profile: *record*
-* selected a number of items on the page & pressed run
-* viewed the event in the profile, and noted the run time
-* repeat 3 times & take the average

-*Note: Angular's [Benchpress](https://github.com/angular/angular/blob/master/modules/benchpress/docs/index.md) would have been a great candidate over manual labor here.
-Unfortunately, Benchpress is still in development and could use some docs or samples.*
+Using Angular's [Benchpress](https://github.com/angular/angular/blob/master/modules/benchpress/docs/index.md).
+Benchpress works by using [Protractor](https://angular.github.io/protractor/#/) via Selenium to carry out actions in the browser.
+Benchpress accesses the devtool profile analytics and records them in the console over multiple trials.

 ##### Method